Perpertual Coupled Simulated Annealing for Continuous Optimization: Experiments Results

 \subsection{General Settings}

-In the steps 2 and 4 of the CSA, it is necessary to generate and assess a new probing solutions, and decrease a generation temperature $T^{\rm gen}_k$, previously declared with an initial value $T^{\rm gen}_0$, according to a chosen monotonic schedule, respectively.
+In the steps 2 and 4 of the CSA, it is necessary to generate and assess a new probing solutions, and decrease a generation temperature $T^{\rm gen}_k$, previously initialized with a value $T^{\rm gen}_0$, according to a chosen monotonic schedule, respectively.
 SA-based algorithms tend to be very sensitive to different schedules and initial parameters.
 The impact of these choices goes beyond the convergence of the algorithm, directly impacting the quality of the final solution.
-In the last three sets of experiments detailed below, two initialization procedures were used for the CSA to compare the resulting behavior to the PO-CSA: R-CSA and B-CSA.
+In the last two of the four sets of experiments performed in this work, two initialization procedures were used for the CSA to compare the resulting behavior with the PO-CSA: R-CSA and B-CSA.
 They work exactly as the original CSA, however the first one had its initial generation temperature initialized as a random number between $\left[0,100\right]$, just like it was done for the PO-CSA, while the B-CSA shows the best results from the best initial generation temperature chosen from a predefined set of initial generation temperatures

 i.e. for each of the experiments that is presented here, the B-CSA shows the best solution among the solutions found by the CSA with these seven different initial generation temperatures.

 The R-CSA and the B-CSA were subjected to the same generation temperature schedule~\cite{szu1987fast}: